masoud-bahamin/React-redux-TypeScript-Dashboard/README.md

 used libraries : redux-toolkit , react-redux ,  axios , formik , yup , sweetalert2 , react-router-dom

-With real API that can get or add or remove users and courses
+With real API that can get or add or remove users and courses. you can see this page online here : https://redux.bahamin.online/

-https://redux.bahamin.online/